phw/peek/README.md

    applications.
 There is not even a coordinate system for windows at all.
-Again this is intentional, as they are not needed in many cases and you do not need to follow restrictions imposed by the traditional assumption that the screen is a rectangular area (e.g. you can have circular screens or [lay out windows in 3D space](https://www.youtube.com/watch?v=_FjuPn7MXMs)).
+Again this is intentional, as they are not needed in many cases and you do not need to follow restrictions imposed by the traditional assumption that the screen is a rectangular area (e.g. you can have circular screens or [layout windows in 3D space](https://www.youtube.com/watch?v=_FjuPn7MXMs)).

-Unfortunately the whole concept of the Peek UI is that the window position itself is used to obtain the recording coordinates.
-That means for now there cannot be any fully native Wayland support without special support for this use case by the compositor.
+Unfortunately, the whole concept of the Peek UI is that the window position itself is used to obtain the recording coordinates.
+That means, for now, there cannot be any fully native Wayland support without special support for this use case by the compositor.

-It is however possible to use Peek in a GNOME Shell Wayland session using XWayland by launching Peek with the X11 backend:
+It is, however, possible to use Peek in a GNOME Shell Wayland session using XWayland by launching Peek with the X11 backend:

     GDK_BACKEND=x11 peek